Third-person singular English grammar

 What is the Third-Person Singular?

 Third is an ordinal number in English.
 Ordinal numbers show the position of something that is part of a group of things.
-Most ordinal numbers are just regular numbers with the letters TH added to the end.
-Seventh, fifteenth.
-Twenty-fourth, etc.
+(You will find a detailed study of how we use ordinal numbers in English at the bottom of this post.)

-Here is an easy way to think about
+An easy way to think about Third-person English grammar

 Use first-person grammar if you are talking about yourself.